junxit/us-congress-bills-119/metadata.md

 - 2025-03-24 — Mr. Babin moved to suspend the rules and pass the bill.
 - 2025-03-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1202-1203)
 - 2025-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1202-1203)
+- 2025-03-25 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.